-This is not one of the puppies in Seligman and Maier's
+This is not one of the puppies in Seligman and Maier's experiment, but it is very cute, and sad. |

 * This post is about when I was confused in a particular way that was hard and dark and sad and I felt unable to find a way to make life work.
 It also involves cruelty to dogs.
 Look away now if you’re not up for it right now.
 Otherwise, read it with a friend nearby and plan to eat or do something nice afterwards.